jacobobryant/platypub/README.md

 Then you can start Platypub with `./task dev`.
 After you see a `System started` message, the app will be running on `localhost:8080`.
 Once you've signed in, you can create a site, a newsletter, and some posts as described in the [default theme setup](https://github.com/jacobobryant/platypub/tree/master/themes/default#setup).

-## Roadmap

-Stage 1: Platypub can be used locally by a single user.
-(Current stage)

-Stage 2: Platypub can be ran as a managed web service and used by multiple users, without custom themes.
-Users must supply their own API keys for Mailgun, Netlify, and Recaptcha.
-And maybe S3.

-Stage 3: Like stage 2, but with custom themes.
-Need to be able to run themes in a sandbox, ideally with https://www.cloudflare.com/lp/workers-for-platforms/.
-I'll apply for access once we're ready, though I'm guessing they only care about enterprise at this point.
-If needed we could hopefully use AWS Lambda without much too much trouble, though I'm inclined to just wait until Cloudflare opens up access.
-(Probably everyone who uses Platypub will be self-hosting/running it locally for a while anyway.)

-Stage 4: Like stage 3, but users don't have to bring their own API keys.

-Stage 5: Theme development can be done from within Platypub.
-Platypub becomes good at sucking people into Clojure/programming in general.

 ## Deployment